 It is the river port where the boats that take the Usumacinta River to the archaeological zone of Yaxchilán are taken, there are some ecotourism centers like the "Escudo Jaguar" that offer to lodge in rustic cabins, restaurants, camping, and tours through some paths of the jungle.

-The archaeological zone that is located in the thickness of the Selva Lacandona city that was in all its splendour between the years 350 and 810 d.C. reaching its maximum splendour during the reign of the Jagua I shield in the seventh century, one of the main ceremonial spaces.
+The archaeological zone that is located in the thickness of the Selva Lacandona city that was in all its splendor between the years 350 and 810 d.C. reaching its maximum splendor during the reign of the Jagua I shield in the seventh century, one of the main ceremonial spaces.

 The Great Plaza which is accessed through "The Labyrinth" for its corridors and enclosures, there are sets of buildings that resemble a residential character, large stelae, and lintels that make this place famous, because in its carved is written the story about the political life of the city.

 In the Great Acropolis with carvings of the Jaguar IV bird, inside is a sculpture of the beheaded dignitary with his head to one side, the legend says that when the head returns to its place it will be the end of an era, the fauna of the place It is abundant, you can observe herds of animals running above the level in which the area is located, such as the Saragos monkeys.

 There are two ways to get to this area, one is paying a high price to the Lacandones to take them in their vehicles and the other is to walk a distance of 10 kilometres to the temples.